 There are many ways you can be a vigilant citizen and keep your family, your neighbors, and yourself safe.
 We have compiled different pieces of insight from experts in the field to shed light on the subject:

-We asked what security measures they would put in place to protect themselves.
-Continue reading to see what we uncovered.
+We asked people what security measures they would put in place to protect themselves and which items in their home they would be willing to die for to protect.

 With kids growing up in a digital age, it can be a challenge for modern parents to monitor their activity on the Internet without becoming overly protective…